 This is Thomas Ferreira, your Carlsbad Divorce lawyer and mediator in Carlsbad, California.
-Tammy (my wife and co-mediator) and I do a monthly workshop to provide an overview of the divorce process and also to help folks find the meaning in the pain they’re going through.
+Tammy (my wife and co-mediator) and I do workshops to provide an overview of the divorce process and also to help folks find the meaning in the pain they’re going through.
 We offer the workshop completely free, as a service to the community.
-Our current workshop is this coming Saturday (see our video on the website homepage).
+Check out our Free Resources page to see upcoming workshops and events.

-We advertise this free workshop on Facebook.
+We often advertise these free workshops on Facebook.
 Some of the participants become customers, but mostly this is our way to give back some of the wisdom we have acquired in our own journeys.

 Yet every time we post our video on Facebook we get the usual slough of negative reactions.
 Mostly they convey the commenter’s disgust that we would dare to advertise our unique service on Facebook, what with families falling apart all over the place.
 One commenter summed it up by simply posting “WTF”.

 Far be it from me to promote divorce on Facebook.
 I am a family man, involved in a healthy and successful parenting plan with my now ex wife, happily remarried, and accomplishing so much of my life’s work that it’s sometimes hard to find time to rest.
 I am a married man by temperament, and for those of you who have marital bliss as I now do, God bless you.
 Please scroll past our ad—our workshop’s not for you.

 For the rest of you, I know that the decision to divorce is not being made whimsically or lightly.
 I start from the premise that to divorce is to have to admit failure on a deep and personal level.
 Divorce is almost always a financial and an emotional disaster, and it hurts kids.

 I tell my seminar participants to think hard about their decision, as often times a divorce doesn’t solve the problem that the person hopes it will.
 Most peoples’ problems are internal to them, not imposed upon them by other people, circumstances or the world.